DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 trajectory of cables, the ominous sounds, the graphs, the charts, and bricks and mortar are meant to help reveal about algorithmic trading.

-## The Aesthetics of the Inside of the Box: Standing Back
+## The Aesthetics of the Inside of the Black Box: Standing Back

 Another dominant imaginary of algorithmic trading takes a different
 tack: it stands back.
 Standing back consists of practices that put the